gristlabs/grist-help/help/widget-card.md

 #### Deleting a field
 To delete a field, move the mouse over it.
 An "x" icon will appear.
 Click this icon to remove the field.
-This is similar to hiding a column: this operation does not delete the underlying data.
+This is similar to hiding a column as removing a field from a widget does not delete the underlying data.

   *![card_layout_delete](images/card_layout_delete.png)*
   {: .screenshot-half }